StephenOTT/GitHub-Analytics/README.md

 - [x] Downloading of Repo Events into Mongodb
 - [ ] Convert to Rails app
 - [ ] Downloading of Team data
+- [ ] Turn Github DateTime string into recognized Mongodb dateTime.
+Currently github datetime string is not properly recognized by Mongodb.